Active Inference and Epistemic Value in Graphical Models: Inference for Planning

 The second column of diagrams shows the results for the BFE agent. \begin{itemize} \item In every scenario, the BFE agent fails to distinguish between the majority of ignorant (first move to 1), informative (first move to 4) and greedy policies (first move to 2 or 3).
 These policy preferences do not correspond with the anticipated preferences of an epistemic agent. \item Comparing the BFE with the CBFE results, we observe that the point-mass constraint on potential outcomes induces a differentiation between ignorant, informative and greedy policies. \item More specifically, the third scenario (third row of diagrams) removes the extrinsic value of reward ($c=0$).
 While the CBFE still differentiates between ignorant, informative and greedy policies, the BFE agent exhibits a total lack of preference. \item The second scenario (second row of diagrams) removes the value of information about the reward position ($\alpha=0.5$).
 This scenario thus renders the cue worthless.
 The BFE agent appears insusceptible to a change in the epistemic $\alpha$ parameter. \end{itemize} Taken together, these observations support the interpretation of the BFE as a purely extrinsically driven objective (Sec.~\ref{sec:epistemic_contribution}).

 The third column of diagrams produces the results for an EFE agent, as implemented in accordance with \cite{friston_active_2015}, see also Appendix~A. \begin{itemize} \item In all scenarios, the EFE agent exhibits a consistent preference for the (4,4) policy.
-Compared to the CBFE agent, the EFE agent fails to plan ahead to obtain future reward after observing the cue. \item As we will see in Sec.~\ref{sec:interactive_simulation}, the EFE agent only infers a preference for a reward arm after \emph{execution} of the first move to the cue position.
-In contrast, the CBFE agent predicts the impact of information and plans accordingly. \end{itemize}
+Compared to the CBFE agent, the EFE agent fails to plan ahead to obtain future reward after observing the cue. \item As we will see in Sec.~\ref{sec:interactive_simulation}, the EFE agent only infers a preference for a reward arm (position 2 or 3) after \emph{execution} of the first move to the cue position.
+In contrast, the CBFE agent predicts the impact of information and plans accordingly. \item The second scenario (middle row) provides an informative cue, but removes the possibility to exploit that information ($\alpha=0.5$).
+Interestingly, the EFE agent still moves to the que position (for the sake of getting information), whereas the CBFE agent expresses ambivalence under an inoperable cue. \end{itemize}

 \FloatBarrier